ryman1/keeweb-wiki/Plugins.md

 ## Guidelines

 - revert all changes in uninstall function
-- ❗️ DO NOT obfuscate, uglify, etc... plugin code, including styles and locales: it must be easy to read and review
+- ❗️ DO NOT obfuscate, uglify, etc... plugin code, including styles and locales: it must be easy to read and review; uglified plugins will be marked as dangerous
 - initialization should not take long, it's better to lazy-load stuff
 - use common sense: KeeWeb has no plugin API, plugins extend KeeWeb by augmenting its functions; don't go crazy, to be able to maintain your plugin in new versions, if you feel that something is way to hard to extend, it's better to submit a PR or ask for a feature